 See also: The 10 Dumbest Reasons To Get Married

 DOOM avoids this.
 Instead of shrugging your shoulders and mumbling that you’re “not ready” to get married, you confidently say that before you get engaged, you must first complete either a Deliberately Obscure Objective…or hit some goal that involves Money.

 The best Deliberately Obscure Objectives are pegged to your job.
 Let’s say you’re a database analyst.
 Explain that before you’re comfortable getting engaged, it’s important that you first “get your database career established.”
 (God knows what that means.)
 The trick is keeping it deliberately obscure, refusing to cite a specific milestone.
-Otherwise, when you get promoted to Database Manager you’ve suddenly run out of rope.
+Otherwise, when you get promoted to Database Manager you’ve got to start ring shopping.

 The strategy of DOOM will let you both: 1) take more time to figure out if she’s “the one” (click here to find out) and 2) recapture spontaneity.
 With DOOM you’re working on your timeline, not hers.
 And even if you definitely do want to get engaged, you still benefit from DOOM.
-Imagine if she says, "I need a ring by New Year's Eve, or else I'm leaving you."
-Even if you know you want to marry her, it's best to still use DOOM to push off the ultimatum… then propose when she’s not expecting it.
+You can use DOOM to push off the ultimatum… then propose when she’s not expecting it.

 Under-promise, over-deliver.
 This way it looks spontaneous.
 This way it’s romantic.
-Otherwise, if you meekly agree to her ultimatum and pop the question on December 31st, the proposal whiffs of obligation.
+Otherwise, if you meekly agree to her ultimatum and pop the question, the proposal whiffs of obligation.
 And the proposal matters.
 Big time.
-For more on that click here.
+(For more on that click here.)

 Wondering how engaged and married life is different from living together as “roommates?”
 Get a sneak preview.